 Finally came the fairly inevitable question, and a student replies to the professor, “OK, well, you’re the instructor … what’s the right answer?
 I mean, which of these do you think is ‘art?'”

-But it won't last, of course – nothing (no thing) will.
-Entropy will eventually prevail, and all the artifacts – the paint and canvas, the orchestral scores, the film and videotape, all the ones and zeros, everything you and I have labored to create, along with the works of Bach and the Beatles and everything locked in climate controlled vaults in the Louvre – it will all be reduced to nothingness at some stage of the heat death of the universe … maybe we're talking about the lifetime of a compact disc or DVD or archived data tapes (supposedly 100 years or so), maybe the amount of time before our civilization collapses and our cities are reduced to ruin (which may indeed take less time at the rate we're going, but that's another topic) … in any case, it all goes away, sooner or later.
+But it won’t last, of course – nothing (no thing) will.
+Entropy (the heat-death of the universe, a concept introduced to me by my first computer science teacher, Mr. (Chip) Bailey, in high school) will eventually prevail, and all the artifacts – the paint and canvas, the orchestral scores, the film and videotape, all the ones and zeros on hard drives, everything you and I have labored to create, along with the works of Bach and the Beatles, Leonardo and D.W.
+Griffith – it will all be reduced to nothingness at some point … maybe we’re talking about the lifetime of a compact disc or DVD or archived data tapes (supposedly 100 years or so), maybe the amount of time before our civilization collapses and our cities and museums are reduced to ruin (which may indeed take less time at the rate we’re going, but that’s another topic) … in any case, it all goes away, sooner or later.

-Now, this can be a rather depressing thought, especially to those of us who spend countless hours attempting to create things, things that are real and lasting … longing for the moment when something is "done" and we can, perhaps, burn it to a CD or upload an mp3 and go have a drink, no longer worrying about a hard drive crash or stolen laptop destroying all our efforts …
+Now, this can be a rather depressing thought, especially to those of us who spend countless hours attempting to create things, things that are real and lasting … longing for the moment when something is “done” and we can, perhaps, send off a master or upload a final edit, no longer worrying about a hard drive crash or a fire in the studio destroying all our efforts.

-On the other hand, if we think of things in terms of process – art, not artifact – we realize that while it can be quite satisfying to have that "finished product" – to press the CDs, or screen the film – it doesn't really matter: the "art" is already there … one could say it has already happened but to use the past tense seems incorrect: there is a timelessness about that moment of creation, that event, that spark, the nexus that is formed connecting the artist with the world, with the past, present, and future and the web of everything (a moment locked in phase or harmony with the Tao, if you will) … this is real and inviolable and cannot be taken away.
+On the other hand, if we think of things in terms of process – “art,” not “artifact” – we realize that while it can be quite satisfying to have that “finished product” – to press the vinyl 12″, or screen the film – it doesn’t really matter: the “art” is already there … one could say it has already happened but to use the past tense seems incorrect: there is a timelessness about that moment of creation, that event, that spark, the nexus that is formed connecting the artist with the world, with the past, present, and future and the web of everything (a moment locked in phase or harmony with the Tao, if you will).
+This is real and inviolable and cannot be taken away.

-True, the artifact has some value, in that it can provide an opportunity, a channel or medium for an audience to somehow connect with the experience of the artist, with the power and sublimity and timelessness of the process.
+Sure, the artifact does have some value, in that it can provide an opportunity, a channel or medium for an audience to somehow connect with the experience of the artist, with the power and sublimity and timelessness of the process.
 This is perhaps why we feel the need to lock things up in museums for safekeeping – despite the fact that this creates an environment where it becomes easy to miss the point.